 Insider Tip: If you just want to take in the view, you can park at the top of the hill near the visitor center for $2/hour or $6/day.
 This hill gets busier throughout the day so we recommend hitting this one early.
 There also isn't any shade so pack a hat, sunscreen, and lots of water.

 Kenneth Hahn State Recreation Area

-Known as a recreational park, Kenneth Hahn is definitely not short on hiking trails.
+With 338 acres, Kenneth Hahn is a sprawling oasis on the westside.
 There are currently 7 miles of trails completed.
-The one mile Waterfall Trail or the 0.8 mile Bowl Loop are both great ones for a beginner hike.
-After you hike, stick around to check out the fishing lake, playgrounds, picnic spots and costal land preserve.
+The 1-mile Waterfall Trail or the 0.8-mile Bowl Loop are great ones for a beginner hike.
+After your hike, stick around to check out the fishing lake, playgrounds, picnic spots, and coastal land preserve.

-Insider Tip: Weekdays, the park is free to enter but on the weekends and holidays, it cost $6 per vehicle.
+Insider Tip: Weekdays, the park is free to enter but on the weekends and holidays, it costs $6 per vehicle.

 4100 South La Cienega